jackfranklin/Back-to-Top-Firefox-Plugin/README.md

 This plugin is open source, do whatever you like with it, but I ask that you link back here and don't try to pass it off completely as your own!

+#To Install and Use
+Download the repository, and open the .xpi file in Firefox.
+It will install the plugin from there

 #To Compile
-Grab it yourself and cd into the addon/ folder, and then run this command in Terminal (Mac & Linux users):
+Clone the repo yourself and cd into the addon/ folder, and then run this command in Terminal (Mac & Linux users):

-    zip -r LinkTargetFinder.xpi *
+    zip -r BackToTop.xpi *

 Windows users can do it by:

     Send To > Compressed (Zipped) Folder.
 Rename it to .xpi instead of .zip

-Very soon I will host the .xpi on here, and I mean very, very soon.

-#To Install
-Head into FF and go File->Open and find your .xpi file.
+To install it, see above step.

 #Support
 I wrote this in FF5.0.1.
 It's a very basic plugin so I can't see how older versions would struggle.
 If you try it in anything other than 5.0.1 and it works or has issues, let me know so I can update this bit.